shovansarkarece/javascript/Arrays/array.md

 ```
 # Rest Parameter
 - **The rest operator (...) is used to collect multiple elements or properties into a single array or object.
 It is typically used in function parameters or destructuring assignments.**
+- **A rest parameter must be last in a parameter list.If in rest parameter we are passing nothing then it will return empty array[]**
 # Use Cases:
 ### Function Parameters:
 - **Gather all remaining arguments into a single array.**